Party of Five: Home media

 On April 27, 1999, Columbia TriStar Home Video released the season 2 episode "The Wedding", the season 3 episode "Intervention", and the season 4 episode "Richer, Poorer, Sickness, and Health" on VHS.

 Sony Pictures Home Entertainment released all six seasons of Party of Five on DVD in Region 1 between 2004 and 2013.

 In August 2013, it was announced that Mill Creek Entertainment had acquired the rights to various television series from the Sony Pictures library including Party of Five.
 They subsequently re-released season 1 on DVD on June 24, 2014, followed by season 2 on January 6, 2015.
 On January 5, 2016, Mill Creek released a complete series set featuring all six seasons of the series, available together for the first time.

 In January 2016, it was announced that Hulu had acquired the rights to every episode of the series.

+In 2021, it was announced by a Sony representative that the show had been remastered in 4K HDR quality.
+The show's remastered version was made available for streaming in multiple Prime Video regions starting in 2022, although only in 1080p quality thus far.